Alta (poet): Poetry and prose

 Her first volume of feminist poetry, Freedom's in Sight, was published in 1969, and some of her poems were anthologized in such collections as From Feminism to Liberation (Philip G. Altbach and Edith S. Hoshino, eds, 1971).
 Her 1980 collected works The Shameless Hussy (Crossing Press) won the American Book Award in 1981.

 Personal life

-Alta started the Shameless Hussy Press with her second husband.
+Alta was born in Reno, Nevada on May 22, 1942.
+She started the Shameless Hussy Press with her second husband.
 She wrote a volume of "blatant lesbian poems", Letters to Women (1969).
 After the press closed she started operating an art gallery in Berkeley, California.
+She died of breast cancer on March 10, 2024, in Oakland, California.